-- Role: A user’s role determines how a user can interact with the data they have permission to view.
+- Role: A user’s role determines how a user can interact with the data they have permission to access.

-- Permission Grants: Which permissions grants a user has determines which data a user has direct access to build on.
+- Permission Grants: The permission level granted to a user or team determines which data they have direct access to build on.
 Permissions can be assigned at the team or individual level.

 How to Assign Permissions

 Permissions in Sigma are additive.
 If you grant the default team “All Members” access to a connection schema, every member of your organization will have access to data from that schema.
 You can’t create a team that takes away database access permissions.

 Permission grants can be given to teams or to individual members.
 A user will have permissions to all of the data granted to each of the teams they are a member of, as well as all of the grants they are granted individually.